PawaleSaloni/PawaleSaloni/README.md

 ## 💡 About Me

-🎓 I'm a Computer Science student driven by a passion for using technology to solve real-world problems.
+🎓 I'm a Computer Science Student.
 💻 I aspire to become a **Fullstack Developer and Software Engineer**, constantly honing my skills across the tech stack.
 🚀 Currently, I'm working on an exciting Java-based projects 📚 I'm passionate about exploring emerging technologies, developing practical projects, and continuously expanding my knowledge through hands-on learning.